jedi-academy/learn-4711/data/assignments/assignment2faq.md

 #Assignment #2 - FAQ
 COMP4711 - BCIT - Winter 2017

+##History list clarification

+Question... the writeup says
+>The history list should provide for flexible ordering, by date/time or by robot model.
+I suggest a dropdown for this, although links could work just as well.
+>The list should be filterable, by robot series or robot model.
+You could use a dropdown for these, or provide radio buttons or checkboxes to select the output.
+A dropdown would result in a "cleaner" UI.
+>
+>Is robot model and robot line supposed to be stored in the history table?
+Or something else similar?
+>We currently have your history model you gave us which is : ...

+The history list in my umbrella server is only to support the "recent transactions" panel on my dashboard, which is cost/income oriented.
+The history filterable by robot series or model is parts-oriented.

+I think you would be better served by using your parts table as a starter, or a combination.
+If you have modified your parts table to include an "available" flag, then it should be usable for this.
+If not, I suggest a separate table for all parts, past & present.

 ## Class naming

 A number of teams have asked for guidance regarding class names, and I have seen